hyperledger/fabric-chaincode-node/README.md

 shim.start(new Chaincode());
 ```

-At the same location, create a folder called `fabric-shim` and copy the files and folders from fabric-chaincode-node/src to fabric-shim.
-Normally these resources would be downloaded from npmjs.com by `npm install`, but the fabric-shim package has not been published yet.
-Until then, you need to manually install the package by copying the source files.

 Finally, create a file package.json at the same location, and put in the following content:
 ```
 {